 Why Perform Due Diligence?

-Second, so the acquiror can assess the acquisition risk and then appropriately allocate it in the course of negotiating the terms and conditions of the purchase agreement for the purchase of the acquisition prospect.
+Second, so the acquiror can assess the acquisition risk and then appropriately allocate it while negotiating the terms and conditions of the purchase agreement.

-I am always going to recommend a due diligence review that is comprehensive and thorough.
-It is important to investigate everything regarding the acquisition prospect at the very least those all of the items that are material given the scope of the acquisition.
+I always recommend a comprehensive and thorough due diligence review.
+While it is important to scrutinize everything regarding the acquisition prospect before the deal is finalized, at the very least material issues (given the scope of the acquisition) should be investigated.

-Because performing due diligence involves assessing acquisition risk and requires judgment, I recommend that due diligence be performed by professionals with sufficient experience and judgment that they are able to identify risks, carefully evaluate and assess them etc.
+Because performing due diligence involves assessing acquisition risk and requires judgment, I recommend that due diligence be performed by professionals with sufficient experience and acumen to carefully identify, evaluate and assess potential problems that may arise with the acquired company in the future.

 Energy and persistence conquer all things. ~ Benjamin Franklin